 This generation has never used an encyclopedia.
 The ease of using search engines is practically an innate skill.
 It’s crucial to keep up with how Gen Z uses each technology and social media platform as it becomes available.

 O – Overlooking ads

 Gen Z is most likely to skip and close anything that looks like an ad across social media.
-This calls for more effort into content marketing rather than annoying ads that Gen Z feels are intrusive.
+This calls for more effort into content marketing and influencer marketing, rather than annoying ads that Gen Z feels are intrusive.